BBITWestin/CI-CD-Pipeline-Challenges/Auth-Challenges.md

 ### Auth0

-[Auth0](https://auth0.com/docs/get-started/auth0-overview) is a drop-in solution to add authentication and authorization services to your app.
+[Auth0](https://auth0.com/docs/get-started/auth0-overview) is another drop-in solution to add authentication and authorization services to your app.

 ---